Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Empirical Study

 \textbf{Interval-Size.} ~ We report the calibrated uncertainty intervals' sizes of Equation~\eqref{eq: intervals}, and compare them with baseline methods.
 For E-PUQ, we compare intervals over the full basis set of PCs with the intervals in the pixel domain used in previous work.
 In the DA-PUQ and RDA-PUQ procedures, we apply dimensionality reduction to $K \ll d$ dimensions.
 To validly compare the intervals' sizes of these methods to those methods over the full $d$ dimensions, we pad the remaining $d-K$ dimensions with zeros as we assume that the error in reconstructing the ground-truth from the dimensionally reduced samples is negligible.

-\textbf{Uncertainty Volume.} ~ We report the uncertainty volumes, defined in Equation~\eqref{eq: uncertainty volume}, for the calibrated uncertainty regions and compare them with previous work.
-A smaller uncertainty volume implies a higher level of certainty in probable solutions to $\tP$.
-In E-PUQ, we compare volumes over the full basis set of PCs to the pixel domain used in earlier studies.
-In the DA-PUQ and RDA-PUQ procedures, we pad the remaining dimensions with zeros, just as with the intervals' sizes described above.
+\textbf{Uncertainty Volume.} We report these volumes, defined in Equation~\eqref{eq: uncertainty volume}, for the calibrated uncertainty regions and compare them with previous work.
+A smaller volume implies a higher level of certainty in probable solutions to $\tP$.
+In E-PUQ, we compare volumes over the full basis set of PCs, whereas for the DA-PUQ and RDA-PUQ procedures, we pad the remaining dimensions with zeros.